jm2242/personalWebsite/src/pages/blog/2019-11-25-continental-divide/index.md

 ---
-title: Riding the Continental Divide on Adventure Motorcycles (In Progress)
+title: Riding the Continental Divide on Adventure Motorcycles
 date: 2019-11-25
 excerpt: 3 Weeks in the Rockies riding over 2,000 miles
 tags: ["motorcycle"]
 cover: ./marshall_pass_cover.jpg
 ---

+Check out a video I prepared of our trip on Youtube [here](https://www.youtube.com/watch?v=ajMygbRiZcQ)!

 My father and I decided to up our game this year and try a longer and more intense motorcycle trip.
 We had our sights on the Continental Divide after watching videos of the beautiful landscape out west.
 What better way to take in the scenery than on an adventure bike!